PV solar panels today

-“I’ve been shouting from the root tops about solar panels for fourteen years.”
+“I’ve been shouting from the root tops about PV solar panels for fourteen years.”

-Most people don’t yet understand how game-changing they really are.
+Most people don’t yet understand how game-changing they are.

-Dark forces intervened with the UK’s fledgling solar panel industry.
+Dark forces intervened with the UK’s fledgeling PV solar panel industry.

 Unbelievably, Britain’s sharp U-turn in policy came just as the global demand for PV began to grow exponentially.

-The world continues to turn, albeit with a greater number of threatened species and our society keeps descending into more desperate forms of drilling by nefarious design!
+The world continues to turn, albeit with a more significant number of threatened species and our society keeps descending into more desperate forms of drilling!

-Got to keep the people suckling on those blood and oil-stained Teets.
+Got to keep the people sucking on those blood and oil-stained Teets.

-Yet, despite the corruption and ensuing political onslaught of the last few years, the wider solar industry has continued to advance its range of technologies and bring to the homeowner an array of new products with their accompanying benefits.
+Despite the corruption and ensuing political onslaught of the last few years, the broader solar industry has continued to advance its range of technologies and bring the homeowner an array of new products with their accompanying benefits.